Tomato Caper Pork on a brown plate with sun-dried tomato basil orzo in a bowl behind it next to a brown towel on a wooden surface (with logo overlay)

 Preparation

 Take the pork loin and chop it into slices that are about 1/2″ thick.
-Coat the pork with some oil and a pinch of salt and pepper.
+Coat the pork with one tablespoon oil and a pinch of salt and pepper.
 Preheat the oven to 375F and heat a saute pan over medium-high heat with a bit of oil.
-Cook the pork on each side for about 2-3 minutes.
+Cook the pork on each side for about 2-3 mins.
 The pork will not be cooked through, you are just searing it on each side.

 Cast iron skillet with cuts of pork covered in seasonings cooking over a gas stovetop